USEPA/CMAQ/CCTM/docs/Developer_Manual/CMAQ_Dev_Manual.md

 ## Merging Code

+### Submit changes to your forked repository on Github
-- Commit code and documentation to your fork
+- Use git to commit code and documentation to your fork

+      + View a list of files that have been modified in your local repository

+              git status

+      + Add files that have been modified, to be traced in your local git repository

+              git add new_module_file

+      + Commit files that have been added to your local git repository

+              git commit -m "new module edits"

+      + Transfer the files from your local repository to your forked repository

+              git push

+### Submit pull request

+- use GitHub Website to view your CMAQ-Release Fork
+- go to the branch that you have committed code, example: 5.2gamma
-- Submit pull request
+- Submit a pull request
-- Development within a science module should follow the practices of that module, for documentation etc.

 Copyright Information
 ==================================